shakilmith/documentaion/spring-boot/spring-boot-crud-application/index.md

 ```

 Exp: Here, we annotate the Customer class by @Entity annotation as it is a persistent class.
 We can externally use @Table annotation to give the table a specific name.
 Otherwise the class name will be the table name.
 The customer class requires an id.
 So, we create an customer id and annotate it by @Id annotation.
 We also make the id generation process automatically by using  @GeneratedValue(strategy = GenerationType.AUTO) annotation.
 The other properties are customer firstName and lastName.
-Remembere, all the properties are valid column name of your database table.
-You can use @Column() annotation on property label to give the columns a specific name and provides other matadata too.
+Remember, all the properties are valid column name of your database table.
+You can use @Column() annotation on property label to give the columns a specific name and provides other metadata too.

-6. Now in this stepe, create CustomerRepository.java interface in com.company.repository package.
-Spring data jpa provies CrudRepository interface that handles basic CRUD (cread, read, update, delete) operations smoothly.
+6. Now in this step, create CustomerRepository.java interface in com.company.repository package.
+Spring data jpa provides CrudRepository interface that handles basic CRUD (create, read, update, delete) operations smoothly.
 So, we here extends the Spring data jpa CrudRepository interface with the domain and type.

 ```js
 package com.company.repository;